-- Blood vessel constriction and platelet plugs alone are not sufficient to close large tears or cuts in blood vessels. - When a blood vessel is severely damaged, blood clotting or coagulation results in the formation of a clot. - Blood coagulation is the transformation of blood into a solid gel called a clot or thrombus, which consists mainly of a protein polymer known as fibrin. - A clot is a network of threadlike protein fibers, called fibrin, that traps blood cells, platelets and fluid. - Clotting occurs locally around the original platelet plug and is the dominant hemostatic defense. - The formation of blood clot depends on a number of proteins found within plasma called clotting factors. - Normally, clotting factors are inactive and don't cause clotting.
+- Blood vessel constriction and platelet plugs alone are not sufficient to close large tears or cuts in blood vessels. - When a blood vessel is severely damaged, blood clotting or coagulation results in the formation of a clot.

+fluid => Solid 'fibrin'. - Blood coagulation is the transformation of blood into a solid gel called a clot or thrombus, which consists mainly of a protein polymer known as fibrin - A clot is a network of threadlike protein fibers, called fibrin, that traps blood cells, platelets and fluid. - Clotting occurs locally around the original platelet plug and is the dominant hemostatic defense. - The formation of blood clot depends on a number of proteins found within plasma called clotting factors.
+Normally, clotting factors are inactive and dep't cause clotting.
+Following injury, the - Normally, clotting factors are inactive and don't cause clotting.
 Following injury, the clotting factors are activated.